Ackee-Blockchain/wake/docs/static-analysis/getting-started.md

 !!! tip
     If working in VS Code with the [Tools for Solidity](https://marketplace.visualstudio.com/items?itemName=AckeeBlockchain.tools-for-solidity) extension installed, the same can be achieved by running the following commands in the command palette:

-    - `Tools for Solidity: New Detector`
+    - `Tools for Solidity: New Detector`,
-    - `Tools for Solidity: New Global Detector`
+    - `Tools for Solidity: New Global Detector`,
-    - `Tools for Solidity: New Printer`
+    - `Tools for Solidity: New Printer`,
-    - `Tools for Solidity: New Global Printer`
+    - `Tools for Solidity: New Global Printer`.

 ## Detector & printer structure